compilers-wiki/compilers-wiki/docs/mlir/basic/dialect.md

 }
 ```

-After this example is written, various conversion passes can be used to gradually or directly convert operations in various dialects into operations in LLVM dialects, and then translate into LLVM IR to obtain executable files.
+After this example is written, various conversion passes can be used to gradually or directly convert operations in various dialects into operations in LLVM dialects, and then translate them into LLVM IR to obtain executable files.
 It can be seen that each dialect is very free.
 So to read MLIR code text, it is not enough to only be familiar with the MLIR core framework.
-You must refer to the documentation of the dialect you want to use, and be familiar with the meaning and syntax of each operation in them, in order to read efficiently.
+You must refer to the documentation of the dialect you want to use, and be familiar with the meaning and syntax of each operation in them, to read efficiently.

 All dialects are equal, but some dialects are more equal, and they are the dialects that are shipped in the MLIR project repository.
 These dialects are widely used.
 Before learning other dialects, it is recommended to read the documentation of [some of the most commonly used built-in dialects] (#Common Dialects).